AdityaShaarma/AI-Sign-Language-Interpreter/README.md

 - **Overall Accuracy**: **99.55%**

 These metrics confirm the model’s suitability for real-time applications and strong robustness across the dataset.

 ---

-## Model Selection

-As a preliminary step, multiple traditional machine learning models were tested on the raw, flattened pixel data:

-- **Random Forest**: ~81% accuracy
-- **Histogram-Based Gradient Boosting**: ~78% accuracy
-- **K-Nearest Neighbors**: ~81% accuracy (Performance plateaued after `k=1`)

-Although traditional models demonstrated decent accuracy, their lack of spatial awareness limited performance.
-These served as helpful baselines to highlight the superiority of CNNs for image classification.

----